 If you’re hungry, good luck deciding which one of the 30 restaurants you want to try.

-There’s also a wine store for the wine lovers and a refuge for your beer aficionados.
+There’s also a wine store for wine lovers and a refuge for your beer aficionados.

-Plus stores you didn’t even know existed, like a high-end kitchen store carrying items beyond the basic.
+Plus stores you didn’t even know existed, like a high-end kitchen store carrying items beyond the basics.